RostamVPN/mullvadvpn-app/docs/split-tunneling.md

 # Split tunneling

 Split tunneling allows excluding selected apps from the VPN tunnel.
-These apps will communicate with the network as if Mullvad VPN was disconnected or not even running.
+These apps will communicate with the network as if Rostam VPN was disconnected or not even running.

 ## Vocabulary